 To create access reviews for Azure resources, you must be assigned to the Owner or the User Access Administrator role for the Azure resources.
 To create access reviews for Azure AD roles, you must be assigned to the Global Administrator or the Privileged Role Administrator role.

 In public preview, you can scope an access review to service principals with access to Azure AD and Azure resource roles with an Azure Active Directory Premium P2 edition active in your tenant.
 After general availability, additional licenses might be required.

 Create access reviews

 Sign in to Azure portal as a user that is assigned to one of the prerequisite role(s).

 For Azure AD roles, select Azure AD roles under Privileged Identity Management.
 For Azure resources, select Azure resources under Privileged Identity Management.

 For Azure AD roles, select Azure AD roles again under Manage.
-For Azure resources, select the resource you want to manage, such as a subscription.
+For Azure resources, select the subscription you want to manage.

 Under Manage, select Access reviews, and then select New to create a new access review.